 Spending most of their days in a tractor going down the field anywhere from 2-10 miles per hour, going 45 to town is like city people going 80 on the interstate during rush hour!
 Surely, I am kidding.
-Most farmers don’t drive that slow but if they are, they are probably checking out the neighbors field conditions and comparing it to theirs.
+Most farmers don’t drive that slowly but if they are, they are probably checking out the neighbors field conditions and comparing it to theirs.
 You see, farmers are very prideful competitive and want/hope to be doing a little better than the field down the road.
 Of course weather, and other factors out of their control have a lot to do with it as well.

 By now you have probably figured out that we loaded up the camper and pointed it towards North Dakota this week!
 The drive up was uneventful.
 Our route takes us through Sturgis.
 The rally had ended just a couple days before passing through and they were busy tearing stuff down.